netgen/local-development-setup/docs/source/macos/haproxy.rst

    sudo port load haproxy

-This will also start the service automatically after a reboot.
+That will also configure the service to start automatically after a reboot.

 5 Test
 ------

-After setting up NGINX server, come back here and execute:
+Execute on the command line:

 .. code:: bash